top of page

 Areas of Research

-Several factors contribute to individual differences in speech recognition outcomes in patients with cochlear implants, including auditory resolution and working memory.
-The goal of this line of research is to find a set of quick, easy to understand tasks which can identify which factors are limiting speech recognition on an individual basis.
-To achieve this goal, we test performance on a variety of psychophysical and working memory tasks to identify the set of factors which predict individual differences in speech recognition.
+Several factors contribute to individual differences in speech recognition outcomes in patients with hearing loss, including auditory resolution and cognition.
+The goal of this line of research is to find a set of quick, easy to understand tasks that can assess individual differences in the variety of factors that limit speech recognition outcomes.
+To achieve this goal, we test performance on a variety of psychophysical and cognitive tasks to identify the set of factors which predict individual differences in speech recognition.
 Once we know which factors to assess, we will be able to design diagnostic assessments to identify weaknesses in the factors that govern speech recognition outcomes, which would guide effective clinical intervention.
 This work benefits from collaborations with Drs.
-Angela AuBuchon and Monita Chatterjee at Boys Town and Dr. Aaron Moberly at The Ohio State University.
+Angela AuBuchon at Boys Town, Monita Chatterjee at Northwestern University, and Dr. Varsha Rallapalli at University of South Florida.
 Examples of the tasks we use can be found here.

 Working Memory in Difficult Listening Conditions